koraykoca/Python-Notes-Tips/README.md

 * def __ str __ (self): When writing your own classes, it’s a good idea to have a method that returns a string containing useful information about an instance of the class (like .description()).
 The pythonic way of to do is using .__str()__ method.
 When you print(<your_object>), you will get a desription that you defined in .__str()__ method.

+* def __ call ___ (self): It turns the instances of the class into callable objects.
+In other words, you can call the instances of the class like you call any regular function.

 ```python
 Class Numbers:
     def __init__(self):